DanielBradley1/All-Enterprise-App-Catalog-Apps-List/README.md

 # All-Enterprise-App-Catalog-Apps-List
-This repo is automatically updated daily with the latest available apps from the Enterprise App Catalog in Microsoft Intune222
+This repo is automatically updated daily with the latest available apps from the Enterprise App Catalog in Microsoft Intune.

 <table>
 <colgroup><col/><col/><col/></colgroup>